mkao006/policy_recommendation_engine/README.md

 will identify the key areas which the countries may focus and result in improvements in the situation of the country.

-To know where to go, you need to know where you are and where the rest of the world are.
+To know where to go, you need to know where you are and where the remaining of the world rests.
 The engine uses multivaraite analysis such as nearest neighbourgh to locate countries which faced similar situations in order for analyst and policy makers to decide how they would tackle the problem

 ### Recommendation: